SharaNara/SharaNara.github.io/pages/about.md

 permalink: /about/
 ---

-Hi!
-I'm Matt, and LunarNet is one of my experiments.
+Welcome to LunarNet!
+I'm Matt, and this is just one of my experiments.

-This site was created to experiment and learn Jekyll and other fundamental web technologies.
-It's also used to host a few school projects.
+I'm hoping to grow this into something more, perhaps a community of some kind.

-I'm a High School student in the US and thus this website can change a lot as I experiment, so be warned.
+**More about me:**

-LunarNet is expanding to become a more professional site and hopefully, at some point, a community of some kind.
+So, I'm Matt.
+I'm a high school student in the United States leaning all about computer science and what not.
+I tend to run Linux, program things for fun, all of the usual stuff.

 You may be interested in my [FaQ](/faq/) page.
 If not, feel free to explore.